 download the guide

-There are a few red flags to look for when conducting reference checks, such as:
+There are a few red flags to look out for when conducting reference checks, such as:

-• applicant didn’t notify the reference about the call.
+• The applicant didn’t notify the reference about the call.

-• reference can’t answer basic questions about the applicant.
+• The reference can’t answer basic questions about the applicant.

-• reference states that they are not the right person to answer the questions.
+• The reference states they are not the right person to answer the questions.

-Learn more about building a strategic reference checking process by downloading our guide to reference checking today.
+Learn more about how to check references by downloading our guide to reference checking today.

 download the guide